 Valentina Lisitsa set up her own YouTube channel which has received more than 30 million hits and has more than 42,000 subscribers.
 She is one most popular contemporary classical musicians in the world and has changed perceptions on how classical music can be viewed and performed.
 Last summer, thousands of music fans worldwide witnessed a live broadcast of her practise sessions as she learnt and prepared 4 hours of new music in daily 14 hour sessions.
 This allowed Valentina to show a different aspect of her artistic persona.
 Many of her performances on YouTube have received almost 2 million hits.

 Valentina is quite an inspiration particularly to female pianists like myself; it is a fantastic achievement, in my opinion, to be able to reach out to so many fans in this way purely via self promotion.
-She is also a phenomenal player with a huge technique, plenty or power, beautiful tone production, and above all a musical integrity that shines through in all her performances.
 Valentina’s independently released DVDs of Chopin’s 24 Etudes held the coveted No 1 spot on the Amazon music video list for months.